 Obligations of Reviewers

-- Neutrality The intellectual content of submitted manuscripts is evaluated is evaluated regardless of race, gender, sexual orientation, age, disability, religion, ethnicity, political philosophy of the authors.
+- Neutrality The submitted manuscripts are evaluated regardless of race, gender, sexual orientation, age, disability, religion, ethnicity, political philosophy of the authors.

-- Confidentiality All manuscripts will be treated as confidential documents.
-They must not be shown to anyone without the permission of the editor.
-Managers and editorial staff will not disclose information about the manuscript submitted to anyone except the author, reviewers and potential reviewers.
+- Confidentiality All manuscripts are confidential documents and will not be shared / shown to anyone without the permission of the editor.
+Any information about the manuscript will be disclosed to anyone except the author, reviewers and potential reviewers.

 - Disclosure of Information and Conflicts of Interest Unpublished data contained in the submitted manuscript will not be used by editors or reviewers in their own research without the explicit consent of the author.

-- Decision on Publication The editor of Journal will decides on the publication of submitted articles.
-The editor is guided by the Editorial and Advisory Board.
-Before publishing Editor will take into account the legal obligations regarding defamation, copyrights and plagiarism.
+- Decision on Publication The editor will decide on the publication of submitted articles.
+However, before publishing any article, the editor will take into account the legal obligations regarding defamation, copyrights and plagiarism.
 The editor can share the decision with other members of the Editorial Board, Advisory Board or with reviewers.
-In the event of an rejection of article by reviewer, the editor may solicit two new reviewers.
+In the event of any rejection of any article by the reviewer, the editor may solicit two new reviewers.